Ground Penetrating Radar

 These pipelines often run beneath roadways and asphalt parking lots as well as along drainage culverts.
 Similarly, GPRS can pinpoint the location and coordinates of sanitary sewer lines as well as clay drainage tiles buried underground.

-Utilizing the latest software, Utilities Technical Support will provide a qualitative assessment of your concrete structure by plotting the strength of reflection in its rebar.
+Utilizing the latest software, UTILITY SURVEY CO will provide a qualitative assessment of your concrete structure by plotting the strength of reflection in its rebar.
 By overlaying the resulting data directly onto floor plans, we make identifying the exact location of bar corrosion and degradation easy and effortless.